Debra Rucker Coleman, Architect

 Daylight Basement Bonus Rooms

-Consider the pleasant south side of basements for "bonus" rooms instead of the more commonly placed bonus room above the garage.
-In a basement, bonus rooms are nestled into the earth and beneath the primary living area whereas above the garage, the bonus room is often exposed to the outside temperatures on at least 5 of the 6 surfaces - 4 walls, the roof, and the floor which is normally above an unheated garage!
+Consider the pleasant south side of basements for "bonus" rooms instead of the more commonly placed bonus room above the garage which are normally the least energy-efficient and least comfortable spaces in a home if that space is on the north or the west where overheating can occur.
+On a lower, bonus rooms are nestled into the earth and beneath the primary living area whereas above the garage, the bonus room is often exposed to the outside temperatures on at least 5 of the 6 surfaces - 4 walls, the roof, and the floor which is normally above an unheated garage!

 Garages